edgarcancinoe/gnn-noisy-labels/README.md

-# MessyGNN: Robust GNNs Under Noisy Labels
+# NoisyGNN: Robust GNNs Under Noisy Labels

 This repository contains a PyTorch Geometric-based framework for training and evaluating Graph Neural Networks (GNNs) under noisy label conditions.
 The framework supports ensemble learning and model robustness strategies and was developed for molecular graph datasets.